carpentries/instructor-training/episodes/08-motivation.md

 > ## Not Just Learners
 >
-> What's missing from this list is strategies to motivate the *instructor*.
+> What is missing from this list is strategies to motivate the *instructor*.
 > As we said in the introduction,
 > learners respond to an instructor's enthusiasm,
 > and instructors need to care about a topic in order to keep teaching it,